statisticsnorway/react-components-library/README.md

   so if you wish to use it you need `react-datepicker` and `moment` as dependencies in your project
     * Again do not forget to add the css - `import 'react-datepicker/dist/react-datepicker.css'` in your `index.js`

-* Lastly the TableBuilder component of this library uses [React Table](https://react-table.js.org/#/story/readme) so therefore when using it your project needs `react-table` as a dependency
+* Lastly the DCTableBuilder component of this library uses [React Table](https://react-table.js.org/#/story/readme) so therefore when using it your project needs `react-table` as a dependency
   * Once more do not forget to add the css - `import 'react-table/react-table.css'` in your `index.js`